Our Model

 Catalyzing new business & financing models to reduce the cost of connecting

 Even where the internet is available, affordability remains a major challenge to access.
-Connect Humanity tackles this through research that can de-risk financing and business models to connect the unconnected; by building complex capital stacks to bring more sources of funding together to bear the cost of financing network builds; and investing in technology at key points in the connectivity stack.
-Together, these efforts can reduce the cost of access which is essential to achieving digital equity.
+Connect Humanity tackles this through research that can de-risk financing and business models to connect the unconnected; by building tailored capital stacks to bring more sources of funding to bear the cost of financing network builds; and investing in technology at key points in the connectivity stack.
+Together, these efforts can reduce the cost of access which is essential to advancing digital opportunity.

 See more